USS Yorktown (CV-10): Operations against Japan and Iwo Jima

 The task group came under air attack almost as soon as operations began.
 At about 08:00, a twin-engine bomber, probably a Yokosuka P1Y "Frances", attacked from her port side.
 The ship opened fire almost immediately and began scoring hits quickly.
 The plane began to burn but continued his run passing over Yorktowns bow and splashing in the water on her starboard side.
 Just seven minutes later, another Frances tried but also went down, a victim of the combined fire of the formation.
 No further attacks developed until that afternoon; and, in the meantime, Yorktown continued air operations.
 That afternoon, three Yokosuka D4Y "Judy" dive-bombers launched attacks on the carrier.
-The first two failed in their attacks and were shot in their attempts.
-The third succeeded in planting his bomb on the signal bridge.
+The first two were shot down, but the third succeeded in planting his bomb on the signal bridge.
 It passed through the first deck and exploded near the ship's hull.
 It punched two large holes through her side, killed five men, and wounded another 26.
 Yorktown, however, remained fully operational, and her anti-aircraft gunners brought the attacker down.
 She continued air operations against the three southernmost islands of Japan and retired for fueling operations on 20 March.

 On 21 March, she headed for Okinawa, on which she began softening-up strikes on 23 March.
 Those attacks continued until 28 March when she started back to Japanese waters for an additional strike on the home islands.
 On 29 March, the carrier put two raids and one photographic reconnaissance mission into the air over Kyūshū.
 That afternoon, at about 14:10, a single "Judy" made an apparent suicide dive on Yorktown.
 The anti-aircraft guns scored numerous hits.
 The plane passed over the ship and crashed about 60 ft from her portside.